iotaledger/wallet.rs/documentation/docs/references/python/iota_wallet/account.md

 def destroy_alias(alias_id, options=None)
 ```

 Destroy an alias output.
-Outputs controlled by it will be sweeped before if they don&#x27;t have a
+Outputs controlled by it will be swept before if they don&#x27;t have a
 storage deposit return, timelock or expiration unlock condition.
 The amount and possible native tokens will be
 sent to the governor address.